We may collect personal information about you when you use our services. We may also collect information about the way in which you use our Site

 Mersten Ltd. take your privacy very seriously.

 Mersten Ltd. (company number 09618921) is the data controller in relation to the processing of the personal information that you provide to us when you use our Services.
-Its registered address is Carpenter Court, 1 Maple Road, Bramhall, Stockport, Cheshire, SK7 2DH.
+Its registered address is 73A London Road, Alderley Edge, SK9 7DY.
 If you have any queries relating to our use of your personal information, or any other related data protection questions, please contact our Data Protection Officer at firstname.lastname@example.org or write to us at 73A London Road, Alderley Edge, SK9 7DY.

 We may obtain personal information from you through our website, mobile interactions, email communications or other similar devices, channels or applications operated by us.

-We collect personal information about you when you give this to us in the course of our interactions and/or using our services via our website for example we may collect your name, address, email address or telephone number.
-In the course of providing the Services to you, we may also store information about how you use our Site, for example, the pages viewed, the website from which you came to visit our Site, changes you make to information you supply to us.
+We may collect your name, address, email address or telephone number where you provide them.
+We may also store information about how you use our Site, for example, the pages viewed, the website from which you came to visit our Site, changes you make to information you supply to us.
 We make sure that we have appropriate security measures to protect your information (see section 8 How secure is our site and what steps do we take to keep you safe? below).
-We will periodically review your personal information to ensure that we do not keep it for longer than is permitted by law see section 9 below which details how long we keep your personal information for.
+We will periodically review your personal information to ensure that we do not keep it for longer than is necessary.

-Note that it is your responsibility to check and ensure that all information, content, material or data you provide on the Site is correct, complete, accurate and not misleading and that you disclose all relevant facts.
+It's your responsibility to check and ensure that all information, content, material or data you provide on the Site is correct, complete, accurate and not misleading and that you disclose all relevant facts.
+If your information changes, then let us know and we will update our records.

 We do not knowingly collect or store any personal information about children under the age of 16.
 If you are aged under 16 please get your parent or guardian's permission before you provide any personal information to us.